 - Make a strong herbal infusion and drink 1 teaspoon.
 Wait 30 minutes.

 - If no reaction occurs, drink 1 tablespoon.
 Wait another 30 minutes.

 - If no reaction occurs then, drink 1/2 a cup.

 - Wait again, then try 1 full cup.

-If you don’t have any sort of reaction after all of this, it’s very unlikely that they are allergic to the herb you’re testing which means you can go ahead and use the herb.
-However, it’s important to remember to start small with the doses and work your way up anyway.
-That’s always a safe way to dose herbs.
+If you don’t have any sort of reaction after following these steps, it’s very unlikely that you are allergic to the herb you’re testing.
+Most times, you can go ahead and use the herb.
+Remember to start small with the dose and work your way up anyway as that’s always a safe way to dose herbs.